Orlando B. Ficklin

 Orlando Bell Ficklin (December 16, 1808 – May 5, 1886) was a U.S. Representative from Illinois.

 Early life and education

 Born in Scott County, Kentucky, Ficklin attended the common schools.
 He was graduated from Transylvania Law School, Lexington, Kentucky, in 1830.
 He was admitted to the bar in 1830 and commenced practice in Mount Carmel, Illinois.
 He served in the Black Hawk War as quartermaster in 1832.
 He served as colonel of the militia of Wabash County in 1833.

 Political career

 In 1835, Ficklin became state's attorney for the Wabash circuit.
-He also served as member of the Illinois House of Representatives in 1835, 1838, and 1842.
+He was also a member of the Illinois House of Representatives in 1835, 1838, and 1842.
 He moved to Charleston, Illinois in 1837.

 Ficklin was elected as a Democrat to the Twenty-eighth, Twenty-ninth, and Thirtieth Congresses (March 4, 1843 – March 3, 1849).
-He served as chairman of the Committee on Public Buildings and Grounds (Twenty-ninth Congress).
+He was chairman of the Committee on Public Buildings and Grounds (Twenty-ninth Congress).